Critics of Color

 Past Critics of Color

-Three residents will be selected from the applicant pool.
-Each will engage critically with the digital artifacts in the Curationist collection.
-They will be supported by the Curationist editors and a digital archivist to research and write articles for Curationist.org.
-Critics will develop editorial features of at least 1,000 words to be featured on Curationist.org.
 Curationist promotes storytelling and curiosity into global cultural content through a social justice lens that is anti-racist, anti-colonial, feminist, queer, and anti-ableist.
 The Curationist team is committed to diversifying perspectives, counter colonialist cataloging, and to supporting Indigenous data sovereignty.
-The incoming Critics of Color will join the growing Curationist community.
-They will have the opportunity to learn about image rights and the open knowledge movement; be nurtured as writers by our experienced editorial team and special guest speakers; and be in community with the other Critics and Curationist Fellows.
+The incoming Critics of Color will be welcomed to the Curationist community and have the opportunity to learn about image rights and the open knowledge movement; be nurtured as writers by our experienced editorial team and special guest speakers; and be in community with the other Critics and Curationist Fellows.
 Critics will gain experience in online research, the editorial process, and metadata creation.

 Applicants should: